 Most Slip and Fall Cases with Walmart in Florida Settle Before Trial

 Most cases against Walmart settle before trial.
+This is no different from slip and fall cases against another other store.
 However, prepare your case as if it is going to trial.

 Unless you have handled a lot of slip and fall cases, dealing with a claims adjuster on your own (without an attorney) is like playing LeBron James in basketball.
 Lebron has the advantage.